geopjr-forks/heroku-buildpack-tor/README.md

 This buildpack sets up a Tor V3 hidden service for your app on Heroku.

 I will be regularly manually updating the Tor version, which may require you to clear your build cache upon your next git push for your app when I do so.
-Easy instructions in this link:
+Easy instructions are in this link:

 https://help.heroku.com/18PI5RSY/how-do-i-clear-the-build-cache